-- (1) multiplying the number of Mcfs of gas service used to generate electricity for sale by the annual average gas price on line 37, if the annual gas price was used to calculate the taxable consideration on line 39: or - (2) using the actual consideration paid for gas service used to generate electricity for sale during the quarter, if the actual consideration was used to calculate the taxable consideration on line 39.
+- (1) multiplying the number of Mcfs of gas service used to generate electricity for sale by the annual average gas price on line 37, if the annual gas price was used to calculate the taxable consideration on line 39; or - (2) using the actual consideration paid for gas service used to generate electricity for sale during the quarter, if the actual consideration was used to calculate the taxable consideration on line 39.

-This exemption does not include gas service sold to a co-generation facility (as defined by the Public Service Law section 2.2-a) or a qualified facility that is a co-generation facility (as defined by the Public Utility Regulatory Policies Act of 1978 section 201), and used to generate electricity for sale directly to a public utility which is subject to the jurisdiction of the PSC as to rates on sales to customers.
+This exemption does not include gas service sold to a co-generation facility (as defined by the Public Service Law section 2.2-a) or a qualified facility that is a co-generation facility (as defined by the Public Utility Regulatory Policies Act of 1978 section 201), and used to generate electricity for sale directly to a public utility that is subject to the jurisdiction of the PSC as to rates on sales to customers.
 If you qualify as a co-generation facility, see Part II below for computation of this exemption.

-Line 43 - The tax rate for the period December 1, 2003, through December 31, 2003, is .85%.
-The tax rate decreases to .4% for the period January 1, 2004, through February 29, 2004.
+Line 43 - The tax rate for the period December 1, 2004, through December 31, 2004, is .4% (.004).

-Line 46 - Section 189-a imposes an MTA surcharge of 17% on the tax due on the portion of gas service imported into New York State for consumption or use in the MCTD.
-Complete Schedule B, Part III to compute your MTA surcharge, and enter the amount from line 70.
+Line 46 - Section 189-a imposes an MTA surcharge of 17% (.17) on the tax due on the portion of gas service imported into New York State for consumption or use in the MCTD.
+Complete Schedule B, Part III, to compute your MTA surcharge, and enter the amount from line 69.

-Line 48 - Enter the total tax reduction credit, the recently enacted long-term insurance care credit, and any other credits or overpayments of section 189 tax.
-Exclude any tax for gas services used in the production of electricity for sale to a regulated public utility and for which such utility reimbursed you for the section 189 gas importation tax.
+Line 48 - Enter the total tax reduction credit, the long-term insurance care credit, and any other credits or overpayments of section 189 tax.